 MS in Biomedical Engineering

 The Master of Science (MS) Program in Biomedical Engineering is a thesis-based degree program designed to provide advanced training in biomedical engineering for students focusing on a research career.
 The program requires students to establish the necessary foundation in molecular- or systems-level biology/physiology and mathematics, in addition to advanced biomedical engineering coursework.
-The program requires students to develop a research focus, and requires that students carry out original research that culminates in a written thesis.
-The program is designed to be completed by full-time students in two academic years.
+Students develop a research focus and carry out original research that culminates in a written thesis.
+The program is designed to be completed by full-time students in two years.
 Students who excel in the BME MS program are encouraged to apply to the BME post-MS PhD program.

 - A mathematics elective (4 cr) (from the approved list)

-- ENG BE 790 Biomedical Engineering Seminar Series (0 cr)
+- ENG BE 790 Biomedical Engineering Seminar (0 cr)

 - ENG BE 900 Research (8 cr)